desertwitch/mirrorshuttle/README.md

 Any important information is written to standard error (stderr), while verbose operational information is written to standard output (stdout).

-#### PRODUCTION USE CASES
+#### POSSIBLE USE CASES IN PRODUCTION

+mirrorshuttle is well-suited for system automation, secure file transfers, and complex filesystem migration tasks.
+While it can be executed directly from the command line interface (CLI), it is often most effective when integrated into shell scripts or scheduled with cron jobs.

-mirrorshuttle is ideal for use in system automation, secure moving, or complex filesystem migration scenarios.
-Always use it with caution and ensure you understand the behavior of the operational modes before deploying in production.
+Always use with caution and ensure you fully understand the behavior of its operational modes before deploying in a production environment.

+#### SECURITY, CONTRIBUTIONS AND LICENSING

+Please report any issues via the GitHub Issues tracker.
+While no major features are currently planned, contributions are welcome.
+Contributions should be submitted through GitHub and, if possible, should pass the test suite and comply with the project's linting rules.
+All code is licensed under the GPLv2 license.